YOUR INTESTINAL FLORA

 7. Subtle signs such as weakness, sleepiness after eating a meal, headaches, or other aches and pains or other symptoms.

 8. Because the intestinal tract is so complex and connected intimately with the rest of the body, almost any symptom is possible when the intestinal flora are incorrect.
-In fact, medical studies indicate that conditions such as heart disease, cancer, wounds and injuries, kidney disease, tooth decay, arthritis, cancer, childhood problems and much more can all be related to intestinal dysbiosis.
+In fact, medical studies indicate that conditions such as heart disease, cancer, kidney disease, tooth decay, arthritis, cancer, childhood problems and much more can all be related to intestinal dysbiosis.

 DYSBIOSIS AND VEGETARIANISM